ASIC industry funding

 This page contains:

-To enable ASIC to calculate invoices, entities were required to submit or confirm pre-filled business activity metric data on the operation of their business for the 2022-23 financial year.
+To enable ASIC to calculate invoices, entities were required to submit or confirm pre-filled business activity metric data on the operation of their business for the 2023-24 financial year.
+This was done via the ASIC Regulatory Portal.

 ASIC Regulatory Portal account holders will be able to log in to view and pay their entity’s invoice online.
 For those not registered on the portal, the invoice will be sent via mail to the address registered with ASIC.